kartik-venugopal/aural-player/Documentation/NewREADME.md

 And with a modular UI and multiple app presentation modes, you can mold Aural to fit onto your desktop just the way you want.

-## Project philosophy

-Aural doesn't aim to be perfect or to be the best player out there.
-This is an app that aims to be fun, to incorporate ideas from its community of users, and to incrementally improve over time.

 ## Key features